javascriptjoey/robofriends/README.md

 - Error handling thinking ahead and outside the box

 ## One Way data flow :octocat:
-I learned everything travels from state to props and I can have multiple children but the only thing that can change state is a container component
+I learned everything travels from state to props and I can have multiple children but the only thing that can change state is a container component.
  Data flows one way and any time anything changes on a child component that just triggers an event on the parent

 ## Try out this application your self click the link below to open the app in a new browser window :computer: